Upcoming events.

 Shelter & Weather Science is a hands-on outdoor learning experience that helps campers understand how design, materials, and environment work togeth-er to provide protection in the natural world.
 As part of the Wildcraft & Woodland Skills program, this session introduces youth 8-12 to the science behind shelter building through observation, experimentation, and teamwork.

-Campers learn how to select safe and effective shelter sites by considering wind, sun, slope, and drainage.
+Attendees spend a half day learning how to select safe and effective shelter sites by considering wind, sun, slope, and drainage.
 They explore insulation concepts using natural materials and apply these ideas to improve their shelters.
 Through controlled wind and water simulations, campers test their designs, observe how weather impacts structures, and problem-solve improvements.

 By combining practical building skills with age-appropriate science concepts, Shelter & Weather Science strengthens critical thinking, collaboration, and environmental awareness, while reinforcing the importance of safety, preparation, and respect for the land.